qlicker/qlicker/docs/UserManual-Professor.md

 To copy a public question to your library, select the desired question from the list and click 'Copy to Library' above the question preview.
 The copied question can now be modified, and used in your sessions.

 ### Student Submissions
 Student-submitted questions can be accessed by clicking 'Student Submissions' at the top of the Question Library page.
 Student-submitted questions are automatically tagged with the department code and course number of the course they submitted the question to.
 These questions can be searched using keywords, question type, and tags.
 By default, if an instructor has not approved or made the student question public, the student retains ownership of the question, allowing them to delete it.
+If you have unapproved questions, the student submissions category will not exist, since student questions will automatically be in the public category.

 To copy a student-submitted question to your library, select the desired question from the list and click 'Approve for course' above the question preview.
 The copied question can now be modified, and used in your sessions.
 The question submitted by the student will be associated with a course (not just because of the tag).
 By copying it to your library, you are "approving it" for the course, so it will also show up in the library of all instructors for the course, who will be allowed to modify it.